What to do

 - Keep the parking lane and sidewalk clean of trash, debris, and food waste at all times

-- Don’t obstruct the sidewalk next to a bus stop, blue curb zone, white curb zone, or bike rack
+- Don’t obstruct the sidewalk next to a bus stop, blue curb zone, white curb zone, bike rack or bike lane

 Additional sidewalk rules